How to get a business line of credit: 5 steps

 Multiple types of lenders offer business lines of credit, including traditional banks, credit unions and online lenders.
 Online lenders and credit unions often have more flexible qualification requirements than traditional banks.

-Before selecting a lender, it’s important to research potential lenders and compare rates to be sure you’re getting the best option.
-Your business line of credit interest rate will depend on the lender and your creditworthiness, but rates could run anywhere from 8 percent to more than 60 percent.
+Before selecting a lender, it’s important to research potential lenders and compare features to be sure you’re getting the best option.
+Features to compare include:

 - Requirements.
 It’s important to look at the requirements to be sure your business can meet them.
 Lenders typically want to see good personal credit and sufficient cash flow to cover repayment.